Monica-Web88/React-Book-Shopping-App/README.md

 # React-Book-Shopping-App
- -- React app to display list of books, add books to cart, remove items from cart -- Use React Hooks to share data between parent and child components --
+**React app to display list of books, add books to cart, remove items from cart**

- -- To add npm package and enable cli commands
+ -- Use React Hooks to share data between parent and child components -- To add npm package and enable cli commands

  npm install